toofaloof/mixxer/README.md

-# 🎶 AI Mixing Copilot
+# 🎶 AI Mixing Copilot - "Mixxer"

 An AI-powered Gradio app that separates audio into stems, applies smart mixing adjustments (EQ, compression, FX), and produces a remastered track.
 Inspired by tools like Suno.ai.